-High COE prices and car taxes substantially raise the costs of owning a car in Singapore.
+Lastly, when seeking to address negative externalities associated with the overconsumption of car journeys, it is useful to note that high COE prices and car taxes substantially raise the costs of owning a car in Singapore.
 To better spread the high fixed costs of owning a car over its lifespan, drivers in Singapore tend to utilise their cars more often.
 This lowers the price elasticity of demand for car usage, thus making drivers less responsive to a rise in ERP rates.
-This reduces the effectiveness of road pricing as a measure to control road usage and hence traffic congestion.
+This may then reduce the effectiveness of road pricing as a measure to control road usage and hence traffic congestion.
 This is an example of sunk cost fallacy.
+TIPS b) Quota